 - Do you care for a loved one with Alzheimer’s Disease or another dementia?
-With funding from the Archstone Foundation, the Department of Family Medicine at the Keck School of Medicine of USC has created an educational brochure for caregivers of people with dementia about preventing elder abuse.
-This brochure provides information about elder abuse, tips for caregivers, and example scenarios (follow Read More link, below).
+With funding from the Archstone Foundation, the Department of Family Medicine at the Keck School of Medicine of USC has created educational materials in English and Spanish for caregivers of people with dementia about preventing elder abuse.
+The English brochure provides information about elder abuse, tips for caregivers, and example scenarios (follow Read More link, below).
 The Spanish “fotonovela” tells a story through a series of lively photos about a caregiver struggling to care for her mother with dementia and learning about elder abuse (go to Resources > NCEA Publications, and select Dementia, Mental Health and Substance Abuse).
 Both materials include helpful resources for caregivers.

 - Did you know there are numerous funding sources available which can be used to help older adult victims of abuse?
 Click the “Read More” link below to listen in or read about our collaborative Funding Available for Elder Abuse Victim Assistance webinar.
 Learn how you can apply for funding from two federal programs to support victim services for older adults in your community.

 Use our Calendar to stay informed about conferences, trainings, and events around the country.